CKKL-FM: Bob FM

 On May 31, 2003, at 9:39 AM, CKKL-FM dropped its CHR/Top 40 format, and began stunting with the audio from the movie What About Bob?.
-After the movie aired, snippets of music played, with "Bob FM" launching at Noon that day, adopting the adult hits format.
-The first song on "Bob" was I Want A New Drug by Huey Lewis and The News.
+After the movie aired, snippets of music played, with "Bob FM" launching at noon that day, adopting the adult hits format.
+The first song on "Bob" was "I Want A New Drug" by Huey Lewis and The News.

 Bob FM's morning show, Cub & Company, was hosted by Cub Carson and Melanie Adams, and until February 2013, Sandy Sharkey.
 The show was formerly hosted by "Stuntman" Stu Schwartz, who is now at CJMJ-FM.

 In 2007, CTVglobemedia bought CKKL-FM along with the other CHUM Limited properties.
 In 2011, Bell Canada acquired CTVglobemedia, renaming the company as Bell Media.

 On February 1, 2013, Bell Media announced that longtime Bob FM announcers Steve Gregory and Sandy Sharkey were leaving the station as a result of cuts.

 Pure Country 94

 On November 10, 2014, Bell Media announced that the "Bob FM" format would be discontinued, citing changing "market conditions" and the need to "pursue a new opportunity".
 All of the station's on-air talent, including Cub Carson, were laid off, and the station began airing blocks of music punctuated by promos announcing an impending relaunch.
 Its website referred Bob FM listeners to the online stream of sister station CJPT-FM.

-On November 12, 2014 at 11:45 a.m., after playing "Like a Virgin" by Madonna, CKKL went into a 15-minute stunt of a ticking clock.
-At Noon, CKKL flipped to country as New Country 94, launching with a marathon of 10,000 songs played without commercial interruption starting with "Cruise" by Florida Georgia Line.
+On November 12, 2014 at 11:45 a.m., after again playing "I Want a New Drug" (a near-bookend to the launch of "Bob"), followed by "Like a Virgin" by Madonna, CKKL went into a 15-minute stunt of a ticking clock.
+At Noon, CKKL flipped to country as "New Country 94", launching with a marathon of 10,000 songs played without commercial interruption starting with "Cruise" by Florida Georgia Line.
 After the 10,000 song marathon, the station began airing advertisements again, preceding song number 10,001 and over.

-On May 28, 2019, the station was renamed Pure Country 94 as part of a nationwide rebranding.
+On May 28, 2019, the station was renamed "Pure Country 94" as part of a nationwide rebranding of all Bell Media country stations.
+The station's morning hosts Sophie Moroz and Jeff Hopper began to host the iHeartRadio Pure Country Countdown for the network as well.